jgvalero/discord-bot/README.md

 To run the program, make sure the virtual environment is activated and type `python3 main.py`.

 ### Optional configurations
 You can make `blacklisted_words.txt` in the `data` directory that contains blacklisted words for your server.
+Check out the example!
+You can make `example_trivia_questions.json` in the `data` directory that contains trivia questions for your server.
+Check out the example!